Andrew Tembo

 Andrew Tembo (born 19 August 1971) is a former Zambian football midfielder.

+Career

-Tembo previously played 284 matches and scored 15 goals for Odense BK, having joined them in the summer of 1997 from Olympique Marseille, where he had a short spell.
+Tembo previously played 284 matches and scored 15 goals for Odense BK, having joined them in the summer of 1997.
 Prior to that he played for Zamsure FC.

-Tembo has 35 caps for the Zambian national team.
+He also had a one-season spell at Marseille.

+Tembo earned 35 caps for the Zambia national team.
+As a young player in April 1993 he almost boarded the fateful flight which killed the entire Zambia squad, however he was asked not to board the flight at the last minute.

 In 2012, he was selected to Odense BKs all-time top-11 "De største striber" (The greatest "stripes") by OBs fans.